stefanwalther/qliksense-extension-tutorial/tutorial/5000-Using-Bootstrap-CSS-in-Visualization-Extensions.md

 ```css
 .bootstrap_inside {}
 ```
 * Nothing exciting so far but within this class we can now also include the main file from bootstrap.
-By doing so all the Boostrap CSS definitions will then be "scoped" within .bootstrap_inside, so instead of generating `.btn` our less file will then generate `.bootstrap_inside .btn {}`
+By doing so all the Bootstrap CSS definitions will then be "scoped" within .bootstrap_inside, so instead of generating `.btn` our less file will then generate `.bootstrap_inside .btn {}`
 ```css
 .bootstrap_inside {
 	@import "./../bower_components/less/bootstrap.less";